-Remote work is a flexible working arrangement that allows employees to work outside of a traditional office location.
+Remote work, also known as work from home or online work from home is a flexible working arrangement that allows employees to work outside of a traditional office location.

-Employees who work remotely often utilize technology to work from their homes, coworking spaces, coffee shops, or other locations outside of their company-owned office.
+Remote work employees often utilize technology to work from their homes, coworking spaces, coffee shops, or other locations outside of their company-owned office.

 Employers offering remote work allow their workforce to have more flexibility with the understanding and expectation that their employees complete their work and perform to company standards.